- Procurement Strategy - December 2016 (0.38 Mb)

 Further details of the Council's rules for making purchases can be seen in its Standing Orders for Contracts, Part 4.6 of its Constitution.

 For further details of the Council's rules, and our full terms and conditions please see the Tender Process page.

-The Council's standard payment terms are 30 days from receipt of invoice.This in accordance with the Government's Prompt Payment Code.
+The Council's standard payment terms are 30 days from receipt of invoice (and the invoice being determined as valid and undisputed)..This in accordance with the Government's Prompt Payment Code.
 Under this code, all suppliers and contractors working for the Council are expected to pay their suppliers and sub-contractors promptly.
 For details please go to the Prompt payment code website.

 Procurement code of conduct